simonnickel/snap-dependencies/README.md

 }
 ```

-`overrideResettingAll` clears every cached instance, so any owner constructed before the preview body runs is rebuilt against the new override.
+`overrideResettingAll` clears every cached instance in the container, so the next resolution of any dependency builds a fresh value with the override in effect.
+Existing owners that already captured a value via `@DependencyResolved` are unaffected — only owners constructed *after* the reset see the new override (SwiftUI typically reconstructs preview views, which is why this works in `#Preview`).
 Use the lighter `Dependencies.override(_:with:)` when only the overridden key needs invalidating.

 ### Override in tests